exakat/php-dictionary/dictionary/process.ini.rst

 A process has its own memory space, process identifier, and share nothing with other processes.
 It requires interprocess communications channels, such as files or sockets.

-A process may spawn other processes, which may be fully independant, or act as a child process.
+A process may spawn other processes, which may be fully independent, or act as a child process.
 It may also have threads, which act as child processes, though share memory with the parent process.

 PHP manage processes with the pcntl extension, and some shell native functions (``shell_exec()``, ``shell()``, back-ticks).
 It may also be managed directly by other process, such as web server or job queues.